Three Major Talking Points Ahead of the 2026 World Cup

 New Zealand are the bookmakers’ favourites to qualify directly.
 Their participation in the tournament would undoubtedly spark a betting frenzy among Kiwi punters.

-Numerous betting apps New Zealand would be inundated with wagers on New Zealand in markets such as ‘reach the knockout stage’.
+Numerous betting apps in New Zealand would be inundated with wagers on New Zealand in markets such as ‘reach the knockout stage’.

 However, the Solomon Islands and Vanuatu harbour hopes of upsetting the odds and making their first appearance at the event.